mvadstrup/haas_juniper_mist/README.md

 - If a device doesn't appear in the API response for over 5 minutes, it is marked as `not_home`.
 - Upon reloading the integration, devices not connected will temporarily be marked as `unavailable` until they reconnect to the network.

+## Enabling Debug Logging

+To troubleshoot issues with the Juniper Mist integration, you can enable debug logging in Home Assistant.
+Follow these steps:

+1. Open your `configuration.yaml` file.
+2. Add the following lines to enable debug logging for the Juniper Mist integration:

+    ```yaml
+    logger:
+      default: info
+      logs:
+        custom_components.juniper_mist: debug
+    ```

+3. Restart Home Assistant to apply the logging changes.
+4. Check the logs by going to **Settings** > **System** > **Logs**.

+This will enable detailed logs for the integration, helping you diagnose connection or API-related issues.

 ## Future Plans

 I plan to expand this integration to support location services, enabling more advanced tracking features, such as geofencing and proximity detection.